-Embracing Technology as a Second-Act Entrepreneur
+Embracing a Career Change as a Second-Act Entrepreneur

 These days it is not uncommon to make a career change mid-life.
 Many people in their 50s – and even into their 60s – are asking themselves, “What do I want to be when I grow up?”